Having an uncomfortable and fussy baby is no fun for anyone.

 2. Talk to an IBCLC-Certified Lactation Consultant!

 If you’re breastfeeding, it could be feeding, supply, and/or anatomical issues causing your tiny baby so much discomfort.
 Baby could have a bad latch, a tongue-tie, or a lip-tie.
 You could have an oversupply that’s upsetting Baby’s tummy or stressing her out.
 Whatever it is, pediatricians are not trained to spot lactation issues.
-They don’t specialize in lactation like certified lactation consultants do!
+They don’t specialize in lactation as certified lactation consultants do!
 Check out IBLCE.org to find a consultant near you.

 3. Try a Different Formula